ansible/galaxy_ng/docs/community/overview.md

 ### Galaxy

 Galaxy launched in 2013 by the company later known as "Ansible".
-The [release announcement](https://groups.google.com/g/ansible-project/c/W40GgVxbU6U/m/uk1ruEdC-TAJ) gives an interesting perspective of the original intent for the site that helps provide context for where we need the future of the galaxy_ng project to go.

 > What’s Galaxy?
 Ansible Galaxy is an automation content site designed from the ground up with an emphasis on being very dynamic — offering up a lot of new ways to find content.